deanhiller/webpieces/webserver/README.md

 # webpieces

+FIX notFound page to use the template.
+It's ugly in production AND in development when showing how production is displayed!!!

 I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post

 add a bunch of beans now that properties file stuff is working